hostbrook/sypex-geo/README.md

 # Sypex Geo - Get location info by IP address

-This extension is based on [Sypex Geo free databases](https://sypexgeo.net/) and lets you get the next info using IP address:
+This extension is based on [Sypex Geo free databases](https://sypexgeo.net/) and lets you get the next info by IP address:

 - Country code by ISO 3166-2
 - Region code by ISO 3166-2
 - City name